-Compile the samples:
+- Compile the samples:

-'''

-ant clean compile
+- ant clean compile

-'''

-Start the configuration:
+- Start the configuration:

-'''

-ant reset single_server
+ant reset single server

-'''

 - Run the administration code of the classic sample.
 This target creates, configures and registers a ConnectionFactory, an 'anonymous' user, a queue and a topic: ant classic admin - Run the administration code of the monitoring sample.
 This target creates 2 monitoring destinations, a queue and a topic.
-The queue is configured to reply to request, the topic is configured to periodically sends JMX information about the queue and topic of the classic sample each 5 seconds.

-'''

-ant monitoring admin

-'''

-You can alternatively configure this sample using an XML administration script (see the joramAdmin.xml file in the monitoring directory).

-'''

-ant monitoring adminxml

-'''

-- The 'monitoring_monitor' target subscibes to the monitoring topic in order to be notified regularly about the parameters of the destinations named "queue" and "topic". ant monitoring monitor - The "target sends a message to the monitoring queue asking for the parameters of all destinations defined in the server.
+The queue is configured to reply to request, the topic is configured to periodically sends JMX information about the gueue and topic of the classic sample each 5 seconds. - ant monitoring admin - You can alternatively configure this sample using an XML administration script (see the ioramAdmin.xml file in the monitoring directory). ant monitoring adminxml - The 'monitoring monitor' target subscibes to the monitoring topic in order to be notified regularly about the parameters of the destinations named "gueue" and "topic". ant monitoring monitor - The " target sends a message to the monitoring queue asking for the parameters of all destinations defined in the server. - ant monitoring diagnose - In the other hand you can use the ant targets of the classic sample to produce and consume messages on the 2 destinations (see The classic sample).